pkeilbach/htwg-practical-nlp/docs/presentations.md

 The presentation can be about a tool, framework, technology, or just anything that you are interested in, as long as it fits into the broader context of NLP.

-The idea is that you can explore an exciting NLP topic, hack around with some new framewrok, and share your findings with the class.
+The idea is that you can explore an exciting NLP topic, hack around with some new framework, and share your findings with the class.

-You can find the **list of topics** in the GitHub issues when filtering for the [`presentations`](https://github.com/pkeilbach/htwg-practical-nlp/labels/presentations) label.
+You can find the **list of topics** in the GitHub [presentation topic pool](https://github.com/pkeilbach/htwg-practical-nlp/issues/90) issue.

-If you are interested in a topic, you can add yourself as an **assignee** to the issue.
+If you are interested in a topic, please add a comment to the issue, stating the topic you would like to work on.

 We will discuss the topic assignments in one of the first lectures.

 !!! tip

-    You can also **suggest your own topic**.
-If you do so, please create a new issue using the issue template for [Presentation Topic Suggestion](https://github.com/pkeilbach/htwg-practical-nlp/issues/new/choose), and **add both yourself and me as an assignee.** This will give me the chance to review your suggested topic.
+    You can also **suggest your own topic**!
+Just add a comment to the issue with your idea, and we can discuss it.

 !!! note